 Why do caterpillars change their skins?
 How many times does a caterpillar change its skin?
 Why do caterpillars grow so fast?

-Caterpillars are eating machines and hence most grow very quickly, doubling their size every few days.
+Caterpillars are eating machines and hence most grow very quickly, some capable of doubling their size in few days.
 This exceptional growth rate means their skins are soon stretched until they are unable to expand any further.
 When this point is reached the caterpillar will replace its skin with a larger one capable of housing further growth.

 The two images above and the four below show the Emperor Moth (Saturnia pavonia) caterpillars growing from a few millimetres soon after they hatch to 65mm and fully grown in little more than two months.